-16. Marcus appratos a furnitura rapair shap and is the Named Insured on the company's PAD

-16. Marcus operates a furniture repair shop and is the Named Insured on the company's BAF While transporting repaired furniture from his shop to a client's home, he gets into an accident, and the furniture is damaged beyond repair.
-Coverage Applies Coverage Does Not Apply 17.
-Paul has a drill attached to the front of his insured truck.
+16. Marcus operates a furniture repair shop and is the Named Insured on the company's BAP.
+While transporting repaired furniture from his shop to a client's home, he gets into an accident, and the furniture is damaged beyond repair.

+17. Paul has a drill attached to the front of his insured truck.
 While operating the drill, he causes damage to a water line.

-Coverage Applies Coverage Does Not Apply 18.
-8. Stoneage Stoneworkers, Inc., load and unload marble and granite onto an insured del truck using a boom that is attached to the truck.
-While unloading a granite slab at a worksite, the worker operating the boom drops a slab of granite, damaging the client' property.
-Coverage Applies Coverage Does Not Apply 19.
-9. Fiona is loading boxes onto an insured delivery truck in an alley behind the warehousing a forklift.
+18. Stoneage Stoneworkers, Inc., load and unload marble and granite onto an insured delivery truck using a boom that is attached to the truck.
+While unloading a granite slab at a worksite, the worker operating the boom drops a slab of granite, damaging the client's property.

+19. Fiona is loading boxes onto an insured delivery truck in an alley behind the warehouse using a forklift.
 A box slips off the truck and damages a parked car.
-Coverage Applies Coverage Does Not Apply